-- 1. Provision of Fair Lending information to consumers through homebuyer classes. - 2.
-Hosting of one (1) Fair Lending network event for City lending institutions format and date dependent on COVID-19 restrictions and safety measures.
+- 1. Provide Fair Lending information to consumers through homebuyer classes. - Host one (1) Fair Lending network event for city lending institutions format and date dependent on COVID-19 restrictions and safety measures.
+Cancellation may be necessary.

 Fair Housing Services Program - Impediments 2 and 6: People with limited English proficiency may have barriers to fair housing (2); and, Lancaster County and the City of Lancaster are racially and ethnically concentrated/segregated (6).